dahliaOS/documentation/CONTRIBUTING.md

 First of all, we appreciate you considering contributing to the dahliaOS project!

-To make sure your contributions go as smooth as possible, here are a few things you need to know.
+To make sure your contributions go as smooth as possible, here are all the things you need to know.

 ## Table of contents